-Joe Webb is an award-winning reporter who's been covering Cincinnati for the last 16 years.
-Hes been with LOCAL 12 since the summer of 2002.
-He started his broadcast career in Tulsa, Oklahoma where he was hired after a college internship.
-Joe got into television because he loves to meet new people and tell their stories.
+Joe is an Emmy-winning reporter who has covered news in Cincinnati for the last 28 years.
+He has been with Local 12 since the summer of 2002.
+He started his broadcast career in Tulsa, OK where he was hired following a college internship.
+Joe got into television because he loves to meet new people and... tell their stories.

 Joe is a native of Ponca City, OK and a graduate of Oklahoma State University.